Franweb79/Datepedia/README.md

     with Viewchild, we bind two properties on the child component

      firstDateToShowWhenFlipped

      lastDateToShowWhenFlipped

     This are changed on each onSubmit() method like specified below

      this.showDays.firstDateToShowWhenFlipped=this._dates.convertArrayOfNumbersIntoString(firstOrderedDate);

      this.showDays.lastDateToShowWhenFlipped=this._dates.convertArrayOfNumbersIntoString(lastOrderedDate);

     These way we ensure they will be properly changed and shown with correct values each time they are changed.

     Other way of sending data to child components is like we did on the HTML template this way, with valuetotalDays and isDivFlipped, which are properties on the child component which receive data from totalDays and isFlipped, which are properties on this current component.

         <app-show-days [valueTotalDays]=totalDays [isDivFlipped]="isFlipped" #showDaysComponentTemplateReference></app-show-days>

-    In both ways, the child component properties must be using the @Input() decorator to "listen"
+    In both ways, the child component properties must be using the @Input() decorator to "listen".

 2 -